 Don’t Forget

-An agency that is committed to partnering with you will ask you plenty of questions up front and throughout the design and implementation process to ensure they are staying on point with your brand.
+An agency that is committed to partnering with your brand design will ask you plenty of questions upfront and throughout the design and implementation process to ensure they are staying on point with your brand.